ChaitanyaSuyog/Java-Basics-ICSE/README.md

 Does <b>NOT</b> include Variable Description Tables (VDT) or written Output.
 <br>
 <br>
-<b>P.S- Not in numerical order, program numbers written as a comment along with the question.</b>
+<b>P.S- Not in numerical order, program numbers written in the class name.</b>